parrt/msds501/notes/planning.md

 ## Plan reuse

 When discussing the slice programming operation, we used 999 as a sentinel value to indicate the end of some rainfall data of interest.
 Let's solve the problem of computing the average rainfall coming from a sensor up to but not including value 999.
-To solve this, we're going to use the second  guideline for identifying program operations:
+To solve this, we're going to use the second  method for identifying program operations:

 <img src="images/redbang.png" width=30 align="left">*Reduce or simplify a new problem to a variation of an existing problem with a known solution.*